eggsy84/ansible-lamp-haproxy-vagrant/README.md

 For ease of use it will require the Vagrant Hosts plugin to be installed:

-vagrant plugin install vagrant-hostmanager
+vagrant plugin install vagrant-hostsupdater

-(More info on Vagrant hosts manager: https://github.com/smdahlen/vagrant-hostmanager)
+(More info on Vagrant hosts manager: https://github.com/cogitatio/vagrant-hostsupdater)